Oriental Empires Game Cover

 • “Settlers, when popping a town down, show a population of 2... that's funny, really.”

-Reviews indicate that the monetization strategy is perceived as a cash grab, with criticism directed at the company's poor advertising and promotion efforts, leading to disappointment among users regarding the game's value.
+Reviews indicate that the monetization strategy of the game is perceived as a cash grab, with users expressing disappointment in the company's advertising and promotion efforts.
+Many feel that the game's current state does not justify its pricing, suggesting a lack of value for players.

 • “If this was an alpha, and not a game that will soon be released, I would understand, but this feels like a cash grab.”